endpoints/endpoints/website/app/data/tutorial/step-0.md

     module.exports = app;

-This code will create an Express application.
-It will assign a single route, '/', which will respond with the string `"hello Express!"`.
+This code will create another Express application.
+It will register a single route, '/', which will respond with the string `"hello Express!"`.
 We'll export this Express application with the line `module.exports = app` so that we can use it in the previous application we wrote.

 #### Wiring it together